Welcome to today's edition of the Rush 24-7 podcast.

 And this is one of them.

-There is a there's a huge number of Republicans for my entire life, who have been slowly simmering that there's never any pushback on this kind of stuff.
+I'm here to tell you that a bunch of Republican voters, and I don't care whatever else they are, they're evangelicals, they're men, they're women, they're old, young, whatever, there's a huge number of Republicans for my entire life who have been slowly simmering that there's never any pushback on this kind of stuff,

-That there's never any opposition to the left and its radicals destroying events, shutting events down, committing violence, blowing up buildings or what have you.
+that there is never any opposition to the left and its radicals destroying events, shutting events down, committing violence, blowing up buildings or what have you.

-Donald Trump is the first Republican candidate in my lifetime, who, in the middle of one of these things, openly says, get them out of here, instead of trying to engage them fairly and have a discussion with them or talk about how wonderful the First Amendment is or the right to dissent.
+Instead of trying to engage them fairly and have a discussion with them or talk about how wonderful the First Amendment is or the right to dissent.

 The American, it's a one-way street here.

-The left has, just like everything else they do, they have gotten away with being able to shut down, to destroy, and then with their allies in the press mischaracterize what goes on at these Republican events.
+The left has, just like everything else they do, they have gotten away with being able to shut down, to destroy, and then with their allies in the press, mischaracterize what goes on at these Republican events.

-Code Pink, I don't care who we're talking about here.
+For years, not just this campaign, but for years, Code Pink, I don't care who we're talking about here.

-Since Cindy Sheehan, I can't to the Iraq war, the number of people that were getting into Senate hearings, how'd they get in there?
+Cindy Sheehan, I can't to the Iraq war, the number of people that were getting into Senate hearings, how they get in there, had to be given invitations from Democrat senators to get into those things.

-Some people that don't support Trump are happy to see the way he deals with this at his rallies.
+And there has been a grow, some people that don't support Trump are happy to see the way he deals with this at his rallies.

 Get them out of here.